CesiumGS/3d-tiles/specification/Styling/README.md

 }
 ```

+### Conditions

-In addition to a string containing an expression, `color` and `show` can be an array defining a series of conditions (think of them as `if...else` statements).
+In addition to a string containing an expression, `color` and `show` can be an array defining a series of conditions (similar to `if...else` statements).
 Conditions can, for example, be used to make color maps and color ramps with any type of inclusive/exclusive intervals.

 For example, the following expression maps an ID property to colors.
 Conditions are evaluated in order, so if `${id}` is not `'1'` or `'2'`, the `"true"` condition returns white.
 If no conditions are met, the color of the feature will be `undefined`:
 ```json